juhoinkinen/Annif-wiki/Analyzers.md

 ## `voikko` analyzer

 The `voikko` analyzer performs lemmatization for Finnish.
 It takes a language code as parameter, e.g. `voikko(fi)`.
 This analyzer needs to be installed separately.
 See [[Optional features and dependencies]]

+## `spacy` analyzer

+The `spacy` analyzer performs lemmatization for many languages using the [spaCy NLP toolkit](https://spacy.io/).
+See [Models & Languages](https://spacy.io/usage/models) for the current list of supported languages.
+You will need to download language-specific models separately.
+Typically there are several different models available for each language - the smallest ones work just fine as we only need support for lemmatization but not any advanced features supported in the larger models.

+To download the small model for English:

+    python -m spacy download en_core_web_sm

+To download the small model for German:

+    python -m spacy download de_core_news_sm

+The analyzer takes a language code as parameter, e.g. `spacy(en_core_web_sm)`.
+Optionally, lemmas can be forced to lowercase using the `lowercase` option, like this: `spacy(en_core_web_sm,lowercase=1)`

+This analyzer needs to be installed separately.
+See [[Optional features and dependencies]]